Dviros/Excalibur/README.md

+# If you enjoyed this tool and you found it useful, I'll be happy for donations at 39om67XSXi1eAQNTgLXufw1xwR897JMWwv.
+Thanks!

 # Excalibur
 Excalibur is an Eternalblue exploit based "Powershell" for the Bashbunny project.
 It's purpose is to reflect on how a "simple" USB drive can execute the 7 cyber kill chain.
-Excalibur may be used only for demostrations purposes only, and the developers are not responsible to any misuse or illeagal usage.
+Excalibur may be used only for demostrations purposes only, and the developers are not responsible to any misuse or illegal usage.

 # What does it do?